Thames Tideway Tunnel: Leafing the wayMobilane Green Screen

 A design first discussed back in 2015, the natural living ivy screen in King Edward Memorial Park now leafs the way whilst construction continues on the Thames Tideway Tunnel at Shadwell.
-Professionally delivered by Treebox, the 140 linear metre stretch reduces the adverse visual impact of construction hoardings in the Park.
+The 140 linear metre stretch reduces the adverse visual impact of construction hoardings in the Park.
 Not only is the bespoke installation of Mobilane Green Screens seamless – you won’t spot any of the screen baskets – but it is fulfilling its responsibilities in improving the air quality too.

 The Thames Tideway Tunnel